| |

 Cuban oregano looks more like varieties of mint than oregano with grayish-green fuzzy leaves that have serrated edges and a strong, pleasant fragrance.
 It has trumpet-shaped flowers that can be pink, lavender, or white.

 Cuban oregano is a frost-tender herb that grows as a perennial in only the warmest climates.
-In cooler climates, it grows as an annual and makes a wonderful addition to any container garden (then bring it indoors for the winter).
+In cooler climates, it grows as an annual and makes a wonderful addition to any container vegetable garden (just bring it indoors for the winter).

 It has an aroma that’s reminiscent of common oregano, but its flavor is stronger than the Greek variety.
 Use less of the Cuban variety in your recipes than you would use with common or Greek types of oregano.